 Standing committees provide the President and his or her staff with counsel and assistance regarding areas of University activity which are important to the fulfillment of an educational mission, but are of less fundamental significance than the areas of council concern.
-Faculty Senate may establish standing committees by recommendation from the Faculty Senate and approval of the Senior Vice President and Provost and the President.
-The President may establish specific committees, as may the Senior Vice President and Provost and the Board of Regents.
-Committees may be altered in their function or abolished upon recommendation of the Faculty Senate and approval of the President or in accordance with the policy that established the committee.
+Standing committees are established by recommendation from the Faculty Senate and approval of the Senior Vice President and Provost and the President.
+The President may suggest the establishment of specific committees to the Senate.
+Committees may be altered in their function or abolished upon recommendation of the Faculty Senate and approval of the President.

-The membership of a standing committee varies with its function, but faculty participation is desired on all standing and specific committees.
+The membership of a standing committee varies with its function, but faculty participation is desired on all standing committees.
 The terms of membership are stated when a committee is established.
-The Faculty Senate Committee on Committees makes membership recommendations in accordance with the policy establishing each standing committee.
-It may also make recommendations and appointments to specific committees, such as those established by the Senior Vice President and Provost or Board of Regents.
-Examples include:
+Membership selection and appointment to the following standing committees are made by the President.
+These standing committees include: